Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

-\section{Lens stochastic diffraction}
+\paragraph*{\bf Lens stochastic diffraction.}

+In the geometric-optics regime, lensed signals are fully described by discrete images: the stationary points $\vec x_I$ of the Fermat potential, with magnifications $\mu_I^{-1} = \det(\partial \vec y_l/\partial \vec x)|_{\vec x_I}$~\cite{Schneider:1992}.
 A point-like gravitational lens forms at least one additional image of any source.
 The ratio of the lensed/unlensed flux is given by the magnification, which for an isolated point lens reads